Bhanu9Prakash/lingomitra-html/courses/spanish-lesson.md

-# Spanish Language Course: From English to Spanish

 ## Lesson 1: Building Your First Spanish Sentences - Verbs, Pronouns & Pronunciation

 Welcome!
 In this foundational lesson, we'll unlock the basics of forming simple Spanish sentences.
 We'll learn how to say *who* is doing something and how the *action word* (verb) changes.
 Plus, we'll get comfortable with some essential Spanish sounds.
 Forget rote memorization; we're focusing on patterns and connections to English.